NeeruSaini/Assignments/README.md

 5*9=45
 5*10=50

-# check whether number is palindrome or not in scala or if else loop.
+# Check whether number is palindrome or not in scala or if else loop.
 object palindromeHW {
   def isPalindrome(n:Int): Unit = {
     if(n.toString.reverse == n.toString)